-Concrete channels type must implement the interface (class) "chan_eq" that can be easily defined for this concrete type.
+Concrete channels type must implement the interface (class) " chan\eq" that can be easily defined for this concrete type.
 Moreover, one can use this class to add some definition that depends on the channel equivalence function.
 For example, a trace equivalence function can be defined as follows:

-This function will be applicable for traces of elements whose type belongs to the sort chan_eq.
+It is applicable to traces of elements whose type belongs to the sort chan\eq.